Allanware/allanware.github.io/content/posts/concert-review-1/index.md

 title: Isle of the Dead
 author: Wenxuan Zhao
 date: 2022-03-28 23:33:00 -0700
-tags: ['beethoven', 'kodály', 'rachmaninoff', 'classical music', 'concert']
+tags: ['beethoven', 'kodály', 'rachmaninoff', 'classical music', 'concert', 'review']
+categories: ['music']
 summary: Isle of the Dead, Suite from the opera Háry János, Concerto in D Major for Violin and Orchestra, Op.
 61
 cover:
     image: isle_of_the_dead_bw.jpeg